In Victoria, schools are reviewed to make sure they are meeting the minimum standards and other requirements for registration.

-Our aim is to work collaboratively with schools so they meet their obligations and provide safe and effective learning environments for Victorian children.
-When this approach is unsuccessful, we have certain powers which we can apply to ensure that they meet the minimum standards for registration.
+Our aim is to work collaboratively with schools so they meet their obligations to provide safe and effective learning environments for Victorian children.
+When this approach is unsuccessful, we have certain powers which we can apply to ensure that schools meet the minimum standards for registration.

 If a school does not comply with a minimum standard, we may take any of the following actions: